- Table of Contents

 Museum Tour Guiding

 Overview: Museum guides, or docents, specialise in the collections of specific museums.
-They provide detailed explanations of exhibits, artworks, artefacts, and the historical or cultural significance behind them.
+They provide detailed explanations of exhibits, artworks, and artefacts and their historical or cultural significance.
 These guides often lead educational tours tailored to different age groups and interests.

 Skills Required: An extensive understanding of the museum’s collection, strong public speaking skills, and the ability to adapt the tour content to suit the audience’s level of knowledge and interest.